stathissideris/spec-provider/README.md

 * There is no attempt to infer `multi-spec`.
 * For functions, only the `:args` and `:ret` parts of the spec is generated, the `:fn` part is up to you.
+* Spec-provider assumes that you want to follow the Clojure spec convention that the same map keys identify the same "entity", so it will merge stats that appear under the identical keys but in different parts of your tree structure.
+This may not be what you want.
+For more details see the "Merging" section.

 ## FAQ